GL Communications Inc.

 The statistics for each of the added VCs are available and these include number of Transmitted and received frames, Fragments, Octets, and Lost fragments.

-Screen Shot of Tx/Rx Statistics for Each Vc
+Tx/Rx Statistics for Each VC

 HDLC Statistics